Joint mobilisation plan for Fife

 Your dentist will be able to give you advice and assessment.

-Outside normal working hours, if you feel you have an URGENT dental need, please contact NHS24 on 111.
+Outside normal working hours, if you feel you have an urgent dental need, please contact NHS24 on 111.

 Advice for a patient currently unregistered with a dentist:

-You can call the NHS Fife Dental Advice Line on 01592 226555 to access advice and assessment.
+For urgent Dental Problems you can call the NHS Fife Dental Advice Line on 01592 226555 to access advice and assessment.
 If our clinical team assess that you have an urgent dental problem you may be provided with an appointment to attend an urgent dental care centre.

 Outside normal working hours, if feel you have an urgent dental need, please contact NHS24 on 111.

-Do not visit a dental surgery unannounced – if you wish to find out if you can access urgent treatment at your nearest dental practice you should telephone the dental practice in advance.
+Do not visit a dental surgery unannounced - if you wish to find out if you can access urgent or routine treatment at your nearest dental practice you should telephone the dental practice in advance.
 The NHS Inform website has a postcode search function to aid with accessing your nearest dental practice contact details.

 Fife HSCP is appealing to everyone receiving help from home carers to stick to social distancing guidance.